Damntoochill/Learning-ML/README.md

 ## Day 5 : January 29, 2019

 **Today's Progress** : Did a project on twitter sentiment analysis.
 Learned how to process the strigs inside the dataset.
 Got the project from [here](https://www.analyticsvidhya.com/blog/2018/07/hands-on-sentiment-analysis-dataset-python/) but didn't use the same dataset.
+But I could't complete the entire analysis.
+So I will do it again tomorrow.

 **Link of Work:**   [Commit](https://github.com/GopiMindgloer/Machine_Learning/blob/master/Twitter_Sentiment_Analysis_1.ipynb)